coolhaircut/hermetica/README.md

 It is because the gloomy Darkness is the root and base of the material frame; from it came the Moist Nature; from this the body in the sense-world was composed; and from this (body) Death doth the Water drain.

-[//]: # (21.)
-Right was thy thought, O thou!
+[](#21)Right was thy thought, O thou!
 But how doth "he who knows himself, go unto Him", as God's Logos hath declared?

 And I reply: the Father of the universals doth consist of Light and Life, from Him Man was born.